withastro/docs/src/pages/en/integrations/mdx.md

 See how MDX works in Astro with examples in our [MD/MDX guide](https://docs.astro.build/en/guides/markdown-content/).

-Visit the [MDX docs](https://mdxjs.com/docs/what-is-mdx/) to learn about using MDX as a content authoring solution.
+Visit the [MDX docs](https://mdxjs.com/docs/what-is-mdx/) to learn about using standard MDX features.

 ## Configuration